Counterterrorism and Threat Prevention Policy | Homeland Security

 Counterterrorism and Threat Prevention Policy

-CTTP is both a producer and a consumer of information used by the national security, intelligence, and military communities, and CTTP ensures proper sharing and coordination of information essential to DHS’s ability to fulfill its mission.
-Additionally, CTTP’s Targeted Violence and Terrorism Prevention (TVTP) is the primary entity responsible for building, maturing, and driving the prevention mission in DHS and works to equip and empower local efforts to prevent individuals from mobilizing to violence.
+Counterterrorism, Threat Prevention, and Law Enforcement (CTTPLE) supports the Department's mission by countering terrorism and preventing a wide array of threats to the Homeland to include hostile nation states and emerging threats.
+CTTPLE leads the Department in addressing global transportation security, screening, and vetting, watch listing, information sharing, identity management and credentialing, and biometrics through the development and coordination of department-wide strategy and the administration of programs, to include Countering Unmanned Aircraft Systems (C-UAS).
+CTTPLE is both a producer and a consumer of information used by the national security, intelligence, and military communities, and CTTPLE ensures proper sharing and coordination of information essential to DHS's ability to fulfill its mission.
+Additionally, CTTPLE's Center for Prevention Programs and Partnerships (CP3) is the primary entity responsible for building, maturing, and driving the prevention mission in DHS and works to equip and empower local efforts to prevent individuals from mobilizing to violence.

-Law Enforcement Policy (LEP) develops strategic, enterprise-wide solutions to improve, coordinate, and deconflict policies throughout DHS—the largest law enforcement (LE) Department in the Federal Government.
+Within CTTPLE, Law Enforcement Policy (LEP) develops strategic, enterprise-wide solutions to improve, coordinate, and deconflict policies throughout DHS—the largest law enforcement (LE) Department in the Federal Government.
 The LEP team provides policy support to the Department’s leaders and law enforcement officers as they address critical criminal and national security challenges.
 The portfolio includes DHS’s Use of Force policy, deconfliction systems, officer conduct requirements, training programs, and evolving tools and technologies to combat crime.
-To advance this mission, LEP coordinates closely with DHS’s LE Components and HQ offices, as well as with key external stakeholders, including Federal, State, Local, Tribal, Territorial, and international partners.
+To advance this mission, LEP coordinates closely with DHS’s LE Components and HQ offices, as well as with key external stakeholders, including Federal, State, local, tribal, territorial, and international partners.
 LEP also promotes transparency and oversight of DHS’s LE activities through reporting, accountability, and governance mechanisms.

 Was this page helpful?